 Click on Create Report on the top right corner in Payments and Financial Reports, then select All Regions or choose individual region.
 For more information, see Download financial reports in App Store Connect Help.

 We also have a command line tool, Reporter, available for you to automate the downloading of your Sales and Trends reports and Payments and Financial reports.
 To learn more, see the Reporter User Guide.

 Your financial reports are presented as groups of transactions, displayed in distinct rows.
-Each row represents a unique combination of an app, transaction type (product type identifier), price (proceeds and customer price), country of sale, sale or return, and more.
+Each row represents a unique combination of an app, transaction type (product type identifier), price (proceeds and customer price), country or territory of sale, sale or return, and more.
 Each of the columns reference different aspects of a group of transactions.
 For additional information, see Financial report fields in App Store Connect Help.

 The withholding tax displayed represents amounts withheld by Apple and remitted to taxing authorities in accordance with government requirements specific to the territory.

 Withholding tax is specific to particular territories where transactions occurred or where payments are being distributed by Apple.
 Withholding taxes can vary based on your location, the completion of any optional tax forms and the tax treaties entered into by your country or territory.
 See Tax forms overview for more information.

 Once you download your financial report, you'll beed to unzip the compressed gzip (.gz) file by opening it or using a utility.
 Then, open the extracted tab-delimited text (.txt) file in a spreadsheet application.
 For more information see Download financial reports in App Store Connect Help.